Assorted Opinions: Hate for You, Hate for Me

 Primed, or coached, to believe someone hates us; that she thinks we aren’t as good as she is, doesn’t want to work with or live with our kind, we can learn also to readily spot signs and wonders.
 We can grow so reactive that all the other person says seems untrustworthy; we can, influenced by propaganda, be made paranoid enough to feel hate at the other person’s mere walking into a room.
 Look at the way she goes around!
 What she wears!
 How she talks!
 We can offer her a cup of coffee and be outraged she dares accept it.

 Thus, this spate of fearful Whites attacking Blacks and Spanish-speakers, can burgeon even while the speed-dialer may insist, “I’m not a racist”.
-In the enemy-seeking mindset lies reward…and a sense of reward not hard to come by, if consultation is within an insular group.
+In the enemy-seeking mindset lies reward…and a sense of reward not hard to come by, if consultation is contained within an insular group.
 She is not, among her particular “us”, a racist; she is an innocent threatened by inimical moves, almost a glamorous role…the stuff of books and movies.
 She is a model citizen, being safe rather than sorry, heroic, misunderstood—by “them”.

 Hate for You, Hate for Me